 |Chronic User (multiple times a day)||Up to 30 days|

 Urine drug testing is the most commonly employed test to detect the THC in the system as it is easy and produces instant and accurate results.
-Relying on detox drinks and fake urine kits is not enough to beat a urine drug test.
+Relying on detox drinks may be not enough to beat a urine drug test – you may need a solution like Testclear Powdered Urine kit.
 Quitting the marijuana intake, proper hydration, and some exercise can help you to excrete the THC from the urine and pass a drug test.

 The best way to clean your system for a urine drug test is to drink enough water and pee out to let the body clean the metabolites because the cannabis is long detectable in urine.